I am seriously so excited to share this recipe with you. Woohoo!

 Bake for 30-40 minutes.

 Let the granola cool for about an hour.
-At this point it should have hardened, and you can break it up into clumps.
+At this point, it should have hardened, and you can break it up into clusters.

-The original recipe says you can add 2 cups of dried fruit at this point, but since fresh fruit is still readily available at this time of year, I opted to skip that step.
-In the winter, I’ll probably add some raisins, craisins, or dried apricots.
+The original recipe says you can add 2 cups of dried fruit at this point, but if fresh fruit is readily available at this time of year, I opt to skip that step.

 Store your granola in an air-tight container.